idkyet312/python1BRC/README.md

 # python1BRC
-the 1 Billion row challenge for python v0.1
+the 1 Billion row challenge for python v0.1 (using a 10k line file for testing will put up the 1 billion line one soon)

 ## Performance Comparison